Property Management Glossary of Terms Pt. 3

 The official document filed to deem possession of a property during an eviction, allowing a forced eviction by a law enforcement officer.

 Tverdov Housing is a Central New Jersey real estate company specializing in property management, brokerage, and construction project management for residential properties in Middlesex, Somerset, and Union County.
-For more information on property management and property maintenance services in New Jersey, contact our professionals today.
+For more information on property management in New Jersey, contact our professionals today.